Search results for:

 All imported workers under the Importation of Labour Schemes and foreign domestic helpers are holding W-prefixed or WX-prefixed identity cards.

 Look at the immigration stamp/landing slip in the job seeker's travel document.
 A bilingual immigration stamp endorsed or landing slip attached on the travel documents of foreign domestic helpers states clearly that "change of employer is not permitted".
-Stamps/landing slips for extension of stay granted to foreign domestic helpers are also bilingual.
+Visa labels/“e-Visa” for extension of stay granted to foreign domestic helpers are also bilingual.

 No. You can't.

-They should not have a Hong Kong identity card.
-The immigration stamp/landing slip on their travel documents has the word "Visitor".
+In general, they should not have a Hong Kong identity card.
+The landing slip on their travel documents has the word "Visitor".

-The employer is liable to a maximum fine of $350,000 and three years' imprisonment.
+The employer is liable to a maximum fine of $500,000 and ten years' imprisonment.

 The employer is liable to a maximum fine of $150,000 and one year imprisonment.